Johan Cruyff Arena: Name change

-On 25 April 2017, it was announced that the Amsterdam Arena would be renamed to "Johan Cruijff Arena" in memory of Ajax legend Johan Cruyff.
-Later that year, on 9 August, it was stated that the name change would take place on 25 October 2017.
-However, this was postponed as that date proved to be infeasible due to the many matters that needed to be settled, such as arranging compensation for possible loss of income, transferring part of the shares from the municipality of Amsterdam to Ajax and having a discussion with the Cruyff family.
+On 25 April 2017, it was announced the Amsterdam Arena would be renamed to "Johan Cruijff Arena" in memory of Ajax legend Johan Cruyff.
+Later that year, on 9 August, it was stated the name change would take place on 25 October 2017.
+However, this was postponed as that date proved to be infeasible due to the many matters needing to be settled, such as arranging compensation for possible loss of income, transferring part of the shares from the municipality of Amsterdam to Ajax and having a discussion with the Cruyff family.

-On 5 April 2018, it was announced that the stadium would officially change name at the start of the 2018–19 football season.
+On 5 April 2018, it was announced the stadium would officially change name at the start of the 2018–19 football season.
 The stadium's new logo was revealed on 25 April 2018, the birthday of Johan Cruyff.
 According to the spokeswoman of Cruyff's family, the original Dutch spelling of his name (Cruijff) was chosen for the stadium's official name "to stay close to the Dutch Johan".